niden-net/niden-net/_pages/hosting.md

 permalink: /hosting
 ---

-If you are in need of a website for your personal or business needs, I can now offer my services to help you fulfill this need.

-Whether you have an existing site or thinking of a new one, I would be happy to have a discussion with you, to figure out what is best for you.

-The websites that I create and host, are all static.
-This means that your website can never be hacked or deformed, and additionally it is going to be very fast.
+Welcome to my website development services, where I cater to your personal and business needs.
+Whether you are looking to establish a new online presence or enhance an existing one, I am here to assist you.

+Key Features:

+### Static Websites for Security and Speed:
+All the websites that I create for customers are static, ensuring heightened security against hacking and distortion.
+Additionally, static sites boast faster loading times, providing an optimal user experience.

+### Powered by Jekyll:
-I am utilizing a static website generator called [Jekyll](https://jekyllrb.com/), which generates a website by parsing the main components of the site (and relevant programming).
-The output is then uploaded to the hosting company and becomes live.
+I employ Jekyll, a static website generator, to create websites efficiently.
+This process involves parsing the main components of the site and relevant programming.
+The output is then uploaded to the hosting company, making your website live.

+### Version Control with Git:
-All the code for the website is stored in a Git repository, ensuring that there is a record of any changes made to the site throughout its life.
+Your website's code is stored in a Git repository, guaranteeing a comprehensive record of any changes made throughout its life cycle.

-Please note though, I am not a UI designer.
-As such, any solution for your website would have to come from pre-made templates by others.
-I can only do the programming and set up parts, the content will be all yours.

-The websites that I create can have content that rarely changes or are dynamic, with content that changes frequently, such as a blog, newsletter updates etc.

-For the most part, the discussion and the setup are going to be free, and the monthly hosting is extremely reasonable.
+### Tailored Solutions:
+While I specialize in programming and setup, please note that I am not a UI designers.
+The visual elements of your website will be derived from pre-made templates, allowing you to retain full control over your content.

+### Dynamic Content Options:
+Whether you need static content or dynamic elements like a blog or newsletter updates, my services are customizable to meet your specific requirements.

+### Consultation and Setup:
+I offer complimentary consultations to discuss your needs and determine the best solution for you.
+The initial setup is also part of my service, ensuring a seamless experience for you.

+### Reasonable Hosting Fees:
+The monthly hosting fees are highly reasonable, making professional website development accessible to all.

+### Get in Touch:
-I would be happy to have a chat with you to figure out your needs and see if I can help.
+I would be delighted to have a chat with you to understand your needs better.
+Feel free to reach out, and let's explore how we can collaborate to create the perfect online presence for you.

+Thank you for considering my services.
+We look forward to the opportunity to work with you.

 [Contact Me](/contact)